Shekswess/Shekswess.github.io/_posts/2024-08-29-small-language-model-rags-is-all-you-need.md

 The table above ranks various experiments based on their faithfulness scores, which measure how accurately the generated responses adhere to the source information.
 Based on the results from the table, it is evident that the scores of the RAG  systems based on smaller language models are very close to, or in some cases even better than, those based on larger language models.
 For instance, in the top 7 scores, we have 4 RAG systems that are based on smaller language models: `simple-rag-llama-3.1-8b`, `mixture-rag-gemma2-9b-it-thought` - which is a combination of multiple smaller language, `simple-rag-gemma-7b-it`, and `simple-rag-llama-3-8b`.
 These smaller models achieve faithfulness scores of 0.957778, 0.924542, 0.923677, and 0.913214 respectively, which are comparable to or even surpass the scores of some larger models.

 This observation suggests that smaller language models can perform nearly as well as, or sometimes better than, larger models in terms of faithfulness.
 The close scores among the top experiments indicate that model architecture and training strategies play a significant role in achieving high faithfulness, regardless of the model size.
-This insight is valuable for guiding future improvements and optimizations in model development, as it highlights the potential of smaller models to deliver high-quality results, results that are faithful to the context and source information provided.
+This insight is valuable for guiding future improvements and optimizations in model development, as it highlights the potential of smaller models to deliver high-quality results that are faithful to the context and source information provided.

 #### Answer Relevancy